benlubas/neorg-interim-ls/README.md

 ## Usage

-Refactoring works just like a normal LSP:
+Refactoring and completion work just like a normal LSP:

+-   type for completions, ensure that you enable category and/or people completions if you want them.
 -   rename a heading: done with `:h vim.lsp.buf.rename()`
 -   rename/move a file: handled by `willRename` which is supported by some file manager plugins such as [Oil.nvim](https://github.com/steavearc/oil.nvim)

-Additionally, there are Neorg commands that that can accomplish the same things (though they are less convenient):
+Additionally, there are Neorg commands for the refactoring operations (though they are less convenient than using the regular lsp interface):

 -   `:Neorg lsp rename file`
 -   `:Neorg lsp rename heading`